Manhattan in Geary County, Kansas — The American Midwest (Upper Plains)

 Junction City, approximately four miles beyond, was incorporated in 1859 and is named for its location at the junction of the Smoky Hill and Republican Rivers.
 The Junction City Downtown Historic District is listed in the National Register of Historic Places.

 Marker series.
 This marker is included in the Kansas Historical Society marker series.

 Location.
+39° 4.016′ N, 96° 37.319′ W. Marker is in Manhattan, Kansas, in Geary County.
+Marker is on Interstate 70 at milepost 310, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Manhattan KS 66502, United States of America.
+Touch for directions.